nimroddanielmaayan/next.js-demo-2/notes.md

 - This is why Next.js can be used in an architecture that includes only itself and a database, without any need for a standalone server application (like Node.js or Flask) or for an API layer.
-But, such an architecture is only recommended for certain use cases - for example, when there's a need for strict and clear separation between the server application and the client application (or several client applications\platforms).
-In general, React is more "universal" than Next.js
+But, such an architecture is only recommended for certain use cases

+- In some cases, just React is a better choice than Next.js.
+For example, when there's a need for strict and clear separation between the server application and the client application (or several client applications\platforms).
+In general, React is more "universal" than Next.js.
+Not every web application needs its own instance of Node.js for server-side rendering and for server actions (which is what Next.js provides)

 ## The Basics